Ethan147/court/README.md

     - `nvm install 16.14.2`
 - install expo
     - `npm install -g expo-cli`
-- instructions (from expo-cli output)
+- instructions (from expo-cli output):
 ```
 To run your project, navigate to the directory and run one of the following npm commands.

 - cd expo_app